MALaw

 Programme structure

-General Courses – covers compulsory courses such as Human Rights, Ethics and Technology, Artificial Intelligence and Law, Entrepreneurship and Business Planning.
+- General Courses (18 ECT credits) – covers compulsory courses such as Human Rights, Ethics and Technology, Artificial Intelligence and Law, Entrepreneurship and Business Planning.

-Legal Theory, EU and International Law – covers compulsory courses such as Legal Research Methodology, Selected Actual Topics from European Union Personal Data Protection Law, Case Studies of EU Internal Market and Competition Law, Technology Law.
+- Legal Theory, EU and International Law (24 ECT) – covers compulsory courses such as Legal Research Methodology, Selected Actual Topics from European Union Personal Data Protection Law, Case Studies of EU Internal Market and Competition Law, EU and Digital Technologies.

-Special Studies Compulsory Courses – covers courses such as Cyber Security and Law, Legal Protection of Information Technology Products, Software and Database, Digital Intellectual Property and Law.
+- Special Studies Compulsory Courses (18 ECT) – covers courses such as Cyber Security and Law, Legal Protection of Information Technology Products, Software and Database, Digital Intellectual Property and Law.

-Internship – can be either a legal internship or participation in moot court competition or taking the Team-work Project course.
+- Internship (6 ECT) – can be either a legal internship or participation in moot court competition or taking the Team-work Project course.

-Special studies oprtional courses – covers courses such as Legal Framework of e-Governance, Estonian Language and Culture, Intellectual Property and Competition Law, Medical Law, Rights, Obligations and Liability of Actors on the Internet, Biotechnology and Intellectual Property, Legal Aspects of Cyber Investigations.
+- Special studies optional courses (18 ECT) – covers courses such as Legal Framework of e-Governance, Estonian Language and Culture, Intellectual Property and Competition Law, Medical Law, Rights, Obligations and Liability of Actors on the Internet, Legal Aspects of Cyber Investigations, Legal Aspects of Fintech, Case Studies of International Tax Law in the Area of Digital Economy, Legal Aspects of Digital Business, Enterpreneurship Project.

-Free choice courses – students can choose from a wide variety of courses offered at the university.
+- Free choice courses (6 ECT) – students can choose from a wide variety of courses offered at the university.

-Graduation thesis – individual legal research on a topic chosen by the student.
+- Graduation thesis (30 ECT) – individual legal research on a topic chosen by the student.

 Career opportunities

 The demand for lawyers specialising in technology law is on the rise.
 The digital world is developing at a rapid pace and the regulation of information technology and intellectual property or digital market is becoming increasingly more important.
-Consequently, seize the opportunity to become a modern, technologically savvy lawyer to whom technological change brings new opportunities by choosing our law programme.
-After graduating, your knowledge will enable you to contribute to the discussion on the development of the legal frameworks surrounding new technologies.
+Consequently, seize the opportunity to become a modern, technologically savvy lawyer – by choosing our law programme, technological changes will bring you new opportunities.
+After graduating, your knowledge will enable you to contribute to the discussions on the development of the legal frameworks surrounding new technologies.
 Do not be a bystander.
 Be a part of the change!

-Our graduates can work in EU and international organisations and institutions, international companies and different law offices.
+Our graduates are qualified work in EU and international organisations and institutions, international companies and different law offices.